Lone Star Plastic Surgery: Dr. Sean Hill

 I enjoy spending time with family and friends.
 We travel and go to the movies, theatre, and symphony.
 I love being outdoors and playing baseball, football, and pretty much any other sports.

 I think it’s important to give back to others.
 I’ve been on multiple medical mission trips.
-I educate the community on aspects of reconstructive surgery for breast cancer and cosmetic surgery though public speaking engagements.
+I educate the community on aspects of reconstructive surgery for breast cancer and cosmetic surgery through public speaking engagements.
 I volunteer at the food pantry and have fostered pets.